onqtam/headjack/docs/quotes_and_notes/skip_in_search/YT_CHANNEL.md

 - less is more
 - titles should be clear but don't spoil anything
 - most important part of titles should be closer to the start
-- contrasting colors
 - set expectations, induce emotion, clear and simple, brighter in color, instantly understandable the concept being conveyed
-- face/emotion, only if can convey emotion
+- face/emotion, only if can convey emotion, and also if I already have an audience and they're familiar with me
 - clear text & selective ALL CAPS for emphasis
 - elicit an emotion
 - needs to induce a curiosity gap & challenge the assumptions of the viewer